Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Skills:

-- Communication and interpersonal skills that are strong
+- Effective communication and interpersonal skills

-- Proficient in Microsoft Office Suite
+- Expert within Microsoft Office Suite

 - Fluent in English and Mandarin